 Grievance mechanisms are most effective when they are localized and easily accessible to workers.
-Since 2016, New Balance has been working with third-party service providers in China and Vietnam to implement locally-based worker hotlines in supplier facilities in both countries, which represent the majority of our sourcing volume.
-Both of these local hotline providers train the workers on the hotline system and maintain multiple channels – including phone, text and mobile apps – for reporting grievances as well as raising concerns or asking questions.
-The third party receives the worker questions that come in and, as appropriate, refers them back to the factory for resolution.
-For high-risk issues, New Balance is informed immediately and, depending on the nature of the grievance, we may also conduct our own investigation to determine how to address the issue.
+New Balance works with third-party service providers in China, Vietnam and Indonesia to implement locally-based worker hotlines in supplier facilities in these countries, which represent the majority of our sourcing volume.
+The local hotline providers train the workers on the hotline system and maintain multiple channels, such as phone, text and mobile apps, for reporting grievances as well as raising concerns or asking questions.
+Factories are also required to train workers on grievance mechanisms and publish the hotline access numbers for workers throughout their facilities.
+The third-party providers receive the questions that come in and, as appropriate, refer them back to the factory for resolution.
+For high-risk issues, New Balance is informed immediately and, depending on the nature of the grievance, we may also conduct our own investigation to determine how best to address the issue.

-In 2017, workers placed more than 1,500 enquiries in China and Vietnam through the third-party channels.
+In 2018, workers initiated more than 4,000 enquiries in China, Vietnam and Indonesia through the third-party channels.
 The vast majority who contacted the hotline were seeking assistance on personal issues or had basic questions related to working hours, factory management, payment of wages and benefits, or employment contracts.
-Of the total 1,500 enquires received in 2017, eight were classified as serious.
-Five were related to wages and benefits concerns, two were related to freedom of movement, and one was related to working conditions.
-New Balance also received one grievance in 2017 via e-mail from a union representative in Haiti regarding alleged restrictions on freedom of association.
-As of the end of 2017, these nine cases were resolved to the satisfaction of all parties.
+Of the total enquires received in 2018, only seven were classified as serious.
+Two were related to wages and benefits concerns, four were related to working hour violations and forced overtime, and one was related to unauthorized subcontracting.
+All of these grievances have been closed and remedial actions have been verified.

-New Balance believes, and research suggests, that good working conditions lead to higher productivity in factories.* To understand worker needs and priorities more clearly, New Balance is facilitating a series of workplace surveys.
-As of January 2018, we have conducted surveys at eight factories in China, Vietnam and Indonesia.
+New Balance believes, and research suggests, that good working conditions lead to higher productivity in factories*.
+To understand worker needs and priorities more clearly, New Balance has facilitated a series of workplace surveys.
+In 2016-2018, we conducted surveys at eight factories in China, Vietnam and Indonesia.
 Through the surveys, workers are empowered to voice confidentially the workplace issues that matter most to them.
 Participating suppliers receive the survey results in an aggregated report highlighting strengths and weaknesses and are encouraged to use the information to prioritize investments in training and communication.